Azure-Samples/ctfd-azure-paas/README.md

 * Log Management with [Azure Log Analytics][log-analytics].
 * Adjustable level of network isolation: The solution can be provisioned either with or without virtual network.
 Private networking is provided using [Private Endpoints][private-endpoint] and [App Service VNet Integration][vnet-integration].
 * Custom CTFd container image built and hosted on [Azure Container Registry][container-registry] with certificates to allow TLS connectivity to [Azure Database for MariaDB][mariadb].
+  * The image is based off the community CTFd image layered with the certificate required to communicate with Azure [Database for MariaDB over TLS](https://learn.microsoft.com/en-us/azure/mariadb/concepts-ssl-connection-security).

 ## Getting Started